16342 PRIVATE JOHN HENRY POPE 9TH BATTALION NORTH STAFFORDSHIRE REGIMENT.

 KILLED IN ACTION.

 Mrs.S.
-Pope, 28, Clarence-Street, Longport has received official intimation that her husband, Pte.
+Pope, 28, Clarence-Street, Longport, has received official intimation that her husband, Pte.
 John Pope, North Staffordshire Regiment, has been killed in action.
-He was 27 years of age, and was formerly employed by Messrs.
+He was 27 years of age and was formerly employed by Messrs.
 Doulton, Ltd., Burslem.

-For his service he was awarded the 1914-15 Star, British War Medal and Victory Medal.
+For his service, he was awarded the 1914-15 Star, British War Medal, and Victory Medal.

 His brother Robert William Pope also served in the Great War as Corporal 201386 of the Northumberland Fusiliers.
 He enlisted on the 3rd April 1916.
 Records show that he was taken prisoner of war at Croiselles on the 22.
 03.1918 as a Corporal with ‘B’ Company, 21st Battalion N.F.
-He gives his date of birth as 24.01.1891 and his place of birth as Hanley and his address 16 Dobson Street, Burslem.
-He survived the duration of captivity to return to England and was discharged on the 4th August 1919 suffering from Osteo Arthritis.
+He gives his date of birth as 24.01.1891, his place of birth as Hanley, and his address as 16 Dobson Street, Burslem.
+He survived the duration of captivity to return to England and was discharged on the 4th August 1919, suffering from Osteo Arthritis.
 He was awarded the British War Medal and Victory Medal.
 Robert had married Lilian Pritchard in October of 1916, registered in Wolstanton.

-An obituary from the Sentinel Newspaper reads
+An obituary from the Sentinel Newspaper reads.

-Lydia Mary Pope died in 1961 aged 69.
+Lydia Mary Pope died in 1961, aged 69.

 SOURCES: